 Equally at home on the Opera, Operetta, and Musical Theater stages, roles include Alfredo in La Traviata, Tamino in Die Zauberflöte, Belmonte in Abduction from the Seraglio, Scipione in Il sogno di Scipione, Camille and St. Brioche in Merry Widow, Luiz and Marco in the Gondoliers, Nanki-poo in the Mikado, Archibald in The Secret Garden, Sparky in Forever Plaid, Old Deuteronomy in CATS the Musical and, most recently was able to utilize the low notes of his unusually large range as Judge Turpin in Sweeney Todd.

 Mr. Mauldin has also been active in many other aspects of music and opera, including a year at his Alma Mater, Utah State University as Director of Opera and the Opera Workshop.
 While there, registered students in the Workshop nearly doubled.
 The shows produced were well received by faculty and public alike.
 Three operas were staged that year: Seymour Barab’s A Game of Chance, Arthur Sullivan’s Cox and Box (double bill) and G&S’ Gondoliers, in which he also performed “Marco.”
-He also served as interim chorus master for Opera Idaho and again grew the ranks and received rave reviews from audience and chorus members.
+Back in Idaho, he served as interim chorus master for Opera Idaho and again grew the ranks and received rave reviews from audience and chorus members.